bkono/kono.sh/content/about.md

 contracts.
 Rather than just picking any old arbitrary name, I wanted something that really hit the point of what it is I do.
 Putting the idea of solving a real problem first, and the technology second pretty much nails it; hence Solved by Code.
-Whatever the problem, simple or complex, technology needs be a supporting role.
+Whatever the problem, simple or complex, technology needs to be a supporting role.
 While I enjoy coming up with impressive feats of engineering just as much as the next programming geek, at the end of the day the real satisfaction is in successfully delivering a solution.
 After all, how can you solve the world's problems if you're never getting your projects out into the wild?